M-R-Sullivan/M-R-Sullivan.github.io/index.md

 description: I'm a PhD student in the Department of Economics at Yale University.
 ---

-I'm a PhD student in the Department of Economics at Yale University who is working in the field of industrial organization.
-My research focuses on online industries, and, in particular, the economics of digital platforms, e-commerce, and consumer search.
+I'm a PhD student in the Department of Economics at Yale University.
+My research focuses on online industries, and, in particular, the economics of digital platforms and of e-commerce.

 I am affiliated with the [Digital Economy Project](https://tobin.yale.edu/digital-economy-project) at the Tobin Center for Economic Policy Research.